zenzjtech/vscode-utilities/README.md

 - 🔍 Detects when your cursor is on or within a function/method/class/interface/enum
 - 📍 Identifies the complete scope of the code block with proper boundary detection
 - ✂️ Provides precise deletion or selection of just the content you want
-- 🧠 Identifies balanced expressions for S-expression navigation
+- 🧠 Identifies balanced expressions for S-expression navigation and selection
 - 🚀 Navigates efficiently through code using structural patterns
+- 📋 Automatically copies selected content to clipboard when configured
 - 📋 Automatically copies deleted or selected content to the clipboard (configurable)
 - 🔆 Provides visual highlighting before deletion for confirmation (configurable)
 - 🎯 Renders enhanced visual feedback during S-expression navigation (configurable)